|Share / Tweet / Pin Me!|

 |Andiamo a comprare una macchina.||We’re going to buy a car.

-If this action does not involve physically moving to another place (e.g., you’re already there and just explaining your plan), you can’t use andare – you need the future tense:
+If this action does not involve physically moving to another place (e.g., you’re already there and just explaining your plan), you can’t use andare – you need the present or future.

 When talking about an imminent action with no specific time/date stated, you can use stare per + infinitive.